ZapDos7/design-patterns-examples/README.md

 Solution: We create an `Adapter` class implementing the `PriceCalculator` interface with a field `UKCarPriceCalculator`.
 We create a constructor and we override the `calculatePrice()` method.

+### Challenge 1
+Implement the aforementioned pattern in order to ameliorate the app printing city temperatures around the globe, therefore handling Fahrenheit as well as Celsius.

 ## Pattern 2: The Bridge Pattern

 ## Pattern 3: The Composite Pattern